Moving to Belize

 When we asked expats and global nomads about the quality of medical care in Belize, they replied:

 "I am located 10 kms from 3 towns that provide adequate health care, but Santa Familia itself does not.
-So their healthcare is non-existent, but I don't care, I'm a 10-minute drive from 3 towns with good healthcare," commented one expat living in Carmelita Gardens.
+So their healthcare is non-existent, but I don't care, I'm a 10-minute drive from 3 towns with good healthcare," said one expat living in Carmelita Gardens, Belize.

 About the Author